 Elliott State Research Forest?

 In late 2018, the State Land Board directed the Department of State Lands and Oregon State University to explore the creation of a publicly owned state research forest.
 Over two years, advisory committees and government officials worked to develop a proposal for OSU management.
 The plan is nearly complete (in late 2020) and includes some significant conservation gains, as well as tradeoffs that leave some clearcutting and logging of older forests on the table.
-Some final pieces to the plan, its governance, and a federally-sanctioned Habitat Conservation Plan must still be worked out in the coming year.
+Though the current comment period has expired, you can still read about some of the details here.
+In December of 2020, the Land Board voted to continue developing this plan but final pieces to the plan, its governance, and a federally-sanctioned Habitat Conservation Plan must still be worked out in the coming year.